 The RC comprises three (3) Directors, the majority of whom, including the Chairman, are Independent Directors.
 All the members of the RC are Non-Executive Directors.

-As of 31 December 2014, the RC members were as follows:
+As at 31 December 2015, the RC members were as follows:

 Ms. Ng Shin Ein (Chairman)

 Dato' Seri Kalimullah Bin Masheerul Hassan (Member)

 Mr. Ong Pang Liang (Member)